michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.6 =
+- Added the ability for the `text` field type to accept nested `attributes` argument of a name of the corresponding `label` argument array element.

 = 3.8.5 - 2016/09/25 =
 - Added the `toggle` custom field type which lets the user switch a toggle button.
 - Added the ability to automatically insert field definitions in a tool-tip for each field.